lzl124631x/LeetCode/leetcode/2092. Find All People With Secret/README.md

         sort(begin(A), end(A), [](auto &a, auto &b) { return a[2] < b[2]; }); // Sort the meetings in ascending order of meeting time
         int i = 0, M = A.size();
         UnionFind uf(n);
-        uf.connect(0, firstPerson); // Connect person 0 and the first person vector<int> ppl;
+        uf.connect(0, firstPerson); // Connect person 0 with the first person vector<int> ppl;
         while (i < M) {
             ppl.clear();